luxfi/docs/network/docs/tooling/cli-guides/upload-a-custom-vm-to-cloud.md

 ---
-tags: [Tooling, Lux-CLI]
+tags: [Tooling, Lux CLI]
-description: This page demonstrates how to deploy a blockchain run with a custom virtual machine using cloud-based validators using the Lux-CLI.
+description: This page demonstrates how to deploy a blockchain run with a custom virtual machine using cloud-based validators using the Lux CLI.
-pagination_label: Deploy a Custom VM to a set of Cloud-Based validators using Lux-CLI
+pagination_label: Deploy a Custom VM to a set of Cloud-Based validators using Lux CLI
 sidebar_label: Deploy a Custom VM
 sidebar_position: 7
 ---

-# Deploy a Custom VM Using Lux-CLI
+# Deploy a Custom VM Using Lux CLI

-This page demonstrates how to deploy a custom VM into cloud-based validators using Lux-CLI.
+This page demonstrates how to deploy a custom VM into cloud-based validators using Lux CLI.

 :::info
 Currently, only Testnet network and Devnets are supported.